 When planning and designing your mobile DevOps infrastructure, do not fall prey to a tool or platform that actually limits your scalability by the design flaws in the platform architecture or in the business model.
 Instead, you need to demand unlimited scalability, as it will eventually define the speed of your testing and delivery process.

-Despite the strong trend of mobile DevOps, not every tool and infrastructure is built to deliver results in a continuously changing world.
+Despite the strong trend of mobile DevOps, not every tool and infrastructure is built to deliver results and continuous delivery.
 Make sure that the tools you use and the apps you deploy are able to be continuously adjusted to changes in the entire DevOps stack.

 Scalability and adaptability are emerging as two differentiating factors between mobile DevOps solutions.
 Due to the high-performance requirements by many development teams, performance will be the primary differentiating factor when considering one vendor over another.
 A much greater focus will be placed on the vendor’s scalability, manageability and ability to serve larger and larger teams instantaneously.